 - Attempting to “escape” a room or crate to the point of self-injury

 - Physiological responses, such as dilated pupils or excessive panting

 What causes separation anxiety in dogs?

 It’s not completely understood why some dogs suffer from separation anxiety and others don’t.
 Separation anxiety can result from suffering a traumatic experience, like being lost in unfamiliar surroundings, loss of a family member or other pet, or maybe from a past time at a shelter or boarding kennel.
 These are all scenarios that may trigger separation anxiety in dogs.

-How to prevent separation anxiety
+How to prevent separation anxiety in dogs